What's the meaning of the phrase 'Bean counter'?

 City Registry Clerk Stanley Treser has invented a new device.
 It is known as the bean counter.

 Then, lastly, we get to bean counters, that is, 'accountants'.
 The earliest modern reference I can find to the use of 'bean counter' with this meaning is in the US newspaper The Fort Wayne News And Sentinel, February 1919, in an article titled The Bean Counter:

 The son of Josephus has been promoted in the quartermaster's department.
 "I suppose," remarked the Gentleman at the Adjacent Desk "I suppose that somebody has to count the beans for Colonel Roosevelt's fighting sons."

 The phrase appears in English in Australia soon after the first use in the USA and again this probably ultimately derived from Germany.
 An example is found in The Parliamentary Debates of the Australian House of Representatives, 1928:

 It is not a bean counter's bill.
 There is no attempt to make any savings.

 This insinuation that 'bean counters' were penny-pinching accountants who couldn't see the bigger picture chimes in well with the no-nonsense reputation of Australian politicians.
 The phrase flourished down under during the 1930/40s before becoming commonplace throughout the English-speaking world later in the 20th century.

-[Adopting my previous guise as a bean-counting maths student, I couldn't resist counting the beans in the attached picture.
+[Adopting my previous guise as a bean-counting maths student, I couldn't resist counting the beans in the above picture.
 Go on, you know you want to (or click here).]